 First, I have to admit I do not own one of these—I just know folks who do.
 I already have a toilet in my RV, but I have been looking at these if I move forward on my cargo trailer build.
 I may also replace the toilet in my vintage trailer with one of these.

 From everyone I know who has one, there is essentially no evidence of odor or discomfort in the entire process of using this toilet.
 You don’t touch waste, you don’t see waste—it just works and does so effectively.

-The toilet itself retails for around $785 which makes it less expensive than some of the more popular composting toilets.
-There are also optional mounting bases and even covers and such and the company even sells a tent so you can go in the woods, like Bigfoot.
+The toilet itself retails for around $785, which makes it less expensive than some of the more popular composting toilets.
+There are also optional mounting bases and even covers and such.
+The company even sells a tent so you can go in the woods, like Bigfoot.

 If I do replace the toilet in my vintage trailer, which I have not been able to find parts for, then this is the way I’m going.
 This also makes sense if you happen to go where it’s very cold as this unit isn’t affected by any degree of cold where you’re willing to bare your backside.
 It’s also a good choice if you have visions of repurposing your black tank or simply don’t have one.

 And as I stated in a previous post you have created a biohazard of human waste going to the dump, raw sewerage is not supposed to go into a dump.
 That’s why sewerage treatment plants have all the necessary processes for treating sewerage.
 Septic tanks are designed to biologically treat sewerage before the waste is released into the ground.
 I’m surprised the government allows this, or maybe they don’t know about it, well they do now.

 It is perfectly legal, and they do know about it.